atomone-hub/govgen/README.md

 version and then simply run `make build` (which will output the binary to the `build` directory) or `make install`.
 The resulted binary should have the same sha256 hash than the one from the Github Release section.

+## Ledger support

+Run `make build-ledger` to have ledger support in `./build/govgend` binary.
+Note that this will disable reproducible builds, as it introduces OS dependencies.